terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 }
 ```

-After component is loaded the DOM will reflect the `aReflectedProp` value.
+After the component is loaded the DOM will reflect the `aReflectedProp` value.

 ```html
 <my-custom-element a-reflected-prop="I am reflected"></my-custom-element>